jonohayon/node-kyu/README.md

 ##Still, you could use callbacks
 Yeah, but...
 No...

-Also, you should pronounce kyu like the word queue (wasn't taken on npm).

 ##Sample Usage
 I'll add a full API documentation when I'll have more time :P